AdarBahar/Obsidian-people-data/documentation/test-add-person.md

 - **Inline Error Display**: Validation errors appear in a red error banner at the top of the modal
 - **Error Messages**:
   - Empty full name: "⚠️ Please enter a full name"
-  - No company selected: "⚠️ Please choose a company"
+  - No company selected: "⚠️ You need to choose a company"
+  - Empty company name (when creating new): "⚠️ Please enter a company name"
   - Save failures: "❌ Failed to add person.
 Please try again."
   - Company creation failures: "❌ Failed to get or create company file"
 - **Button States**: